kayasax/chat-catalyst/README.md

 ## ✨ **Do This Instead!**
 ```
 ✅ Press Ctrl+Alt+C
-✅ Your prompt is INSTANTLY injected
+✅ Your starting prompt is injected
 ✅ AI has full context immediately
 ✅ Continue exactly where you left off!
 ```